Accepting new couples · Limited openings · Online across California

 • The Psycho-Social Profile of the Other Woman — Master’s subsidiary study (1999)

-• Psycho-Social Profile of the Other Woman — Speaker, Afro-Asian Psychological Association & Annual Convention of the Psychological Association (1998)
+• The Psycho-Social Profile of the Other Woman — Speaker, Afro-Asian Psychological Association & Annual Convention of the Psychological Association (1998); research subsequently featured in leading national newspapers and magazines

-·These early research years taught me how stories fracture and heal, deepened my understanding of attachment and power, and shaped the grounded, nonjudgmental clarity I bring to every couple I work with today.
+These early research years taught me how stories fracture and heal, deepened my understanding of attachment and power, and shaped the grounded, nonjudgmental clarity I bring to my work with couples today.